sjparkinson/uncomplicated.systems/_posts/2026-04-17-kamal-hetzner-ipv6-only.md

 ### cloud-init for the initial lockdown

-Hetzner supports cloud-init when creating the VPS, which stops it ever being reachable as `root` over SSH with a password.
+Hetzner supports cloud-init when creating the VPS, which stops it from being reachable as `root` over SSH with a password.
 The important bits:

 ```yaml
 disable_root: true